 Onsite EpiPen Training Courses for Any Workplace

-Are your employees prepared in the event that someone suffers a life-threatening allergy attack?
-Our onsite EpiPen training courses can help.
+Are your employees prepared if someone suffers a life-threatening allergy attack?
+Our onsite EpiPen and CPR training courses can help.

 When Moments Matter

-Anaphylactic shock is a condition where the allergic reaction has reached a point where the body is beginning to weaken and become chemically imbalanced.
+Anaphylactic shock is when the allergic reaction has reached a point where the body begins to weaken and become chemically imbalanced.
 The symptoms may be slow at first, and the person may seem confused or start to have trouble speaking and breathing.
-Sometimes the conditions can come on fast, and almost immediately after coming in contact with the allergic substance, a person can swell, develop skin discoloration, and may gasp for air.
+Sometimes the conditions can come on fast, and almost immediately after coming in contact with the allergic substance, a person can swell, develop skin discoloration, and gasp for air.
 Any shock needs immediate medical attention to slow the progress so the person can regain control of their body’s functions.

 If the person loses consciousness, you will have to clear their airway for them.
 This is an emergency where you need to call for medical aid immediately.
 Some common foods many people are allergic to include peanuts, shellfish, milk, and wheat.